 3. Seated Foward Fold

-In a seated position, with your feet together, fold forward at the hips as to bring your toes.
+In a seated position, with your feet together, fold forward at the hips to bring your toes.
 Use a strap if you can’t reach your toes or just go as far as you can and hold there.

 4. Triangle Pose

 Bring your right leg in front of you, your toes pointed forward.
 Your left toes are pointing slightly to your left.
 Lower your right hand down on your shin or ankle.
-If you are more flexible, bring your right hand on the floor on the inside of your right leg.
+If you are more flexible, bring your right hand on the floor inside your right leg.
 Your left shoulder will stack on top of your right as you twist your upper body and open your chest.
 Reach your left fingertips towards the ceiling.
 Bring your gaze up towards your left fingertips.
 Lift your right kneecap to intensify the stretch.
 Repeat on your left side.

 5. Pyramid Pose

-The pyramid pose is similar to the triangle pose but instead of twisting at the hips to take your right hand on the inside of your right leg, you are folding forward at the hips, keeping your upper body straight.
+The pyramid pose is similar to the triangle pose, but instead of twisting at the hips to take your right hand on the inside of your right leg, you are folding forward at the hips, keeping your upper body straight.

 6. Half Splits

 The half splits is one of my favorite stretches to increase flexibility in the legs as it opens up your hamstrings and the whole back of your legs.
-Bring your right leg in front of you as you kneel down with your left leg at a 90 degree angle.
+Bring your right leg in front of you as you kneel with your left leg at a 90-degree angle.
 Bend your upper body forward at the hips while pressing your right heel down on the mat.
 Repeat on the other side.

 7. Pancake